agude/agude.github.io/_posts/2018-03-14-a_career_starts_with_rejection.md

 [Moritz Hardt][mrtz] posted a [tweet][mrtz_tweet] the other day saying "It's that time of the year to keep in mind that the typical start of a successful academic career is getting rejected from a bunch of good grad schools."
-Lots people replied about how their own failures did not stop them.
+Lots of people replied about how their own failures did not stop them.
 This post is my own response.

 [mrtz]: http://mrtz.org
 [mrtz_tweet]: https://twitter.com/mrtz/status/950493433822560257